Want a high performing team? Set the example and lead by doing nothing

-The old saying if you want something done around here - best do it yourself, a classic in it’s day, but sometimes terrible fall back position as you are the one who will end up with all the work - and the more you do - the less others will.
+A classic in it’s day, but can have the worse outcome of you being the one who ends up with all the work - and the more you do - the less others will.

 Excerpt From: Rolf Dobelli.
 “The Art of Thinking Clearly.”

-This phenomena termed as social loafing…. simply states that people are inclined to exert less effort on a task if they are part of a group versus when they work individually.
+This phenomena termed as social loafing (see I told you it was very scientific) …. simply states that people are inclined to exert less effort on a task if they are part of a group versus when they work individually.

 It’s often observed where the direct output of individual effort can’t be directly seen or easily measured.
 A large group meeting for example doesn’t often see 100% engagement and participation from 100% of the attendees - usually the 80/20 rule applies because that is all that’s really needed to achieve acceptable results.